2/26/2025

 Dennis Craven

-Yeah, Gaurav, I think the only thing I would add is that just to add on from Jeff's comments is that that Hampton Inn Portland for us has really been the highest yielding asset for us over the last essentially ownership period since 2012 when we bought it.
-Great market, moratorium helps, and we
+Yeah, Gaurav, I think the only thing I would add is that, just to add on from Jeff's comments, is that You know, that Hampton in Portland for us has really been the highest yielding asset for us over the last essentially ownership period since 2012 when we bought it.
+Great market.
+Moratorium helps, and we feel pretty good about it.

 speaker